lwalma/mooc-community-building/README.md

 ## Contribution
 What ever contribution you can make, even 10' minutes of your time is truly appreciated.
 We need expertise in community engagement (in particular MOOC), open working and educational design and _feedback_ along the way.
+This is the link to our Roadmap: [LINK](https://docs.google.com/document/d/1Q1W9wEz-sdAQ0xRujNaaIlUtDKsEHCQ98U1Xrf3jSR4/edit#)

 If you have any ideas about the above, please get involved.